 - Cook the manicotti according to the package directions.
 Drain and rinse under cold water to stop the cooking process.
 They should still be firm enough for you to handle.

-- In a large bowl, combine half of the mozzarella cheese, provolone, parmesan, dried parsley, Italian seasoning, black pepper, spinach, and egg.
+- In a large bowl, combine ricotta cheese, half of the mozzarella cheese, provolone, parmesan, dried parsley, Italian seasoning, black pepper, spinach, and egg.